afhayden/kickstarter-analysis/README.md

 ![Theatre Subcategory Pie Chart](resources/Theatre_Dataset_Subcategories.png)

 ### Analysis of Outcomes Based on Launch Date
-It seems that throughout the years, more campaigns were launched from Apr thru Jul with May being the most popular launch month.
-The difference between successful vs failed is the greatest in within the months of May and

 ![Theater Outcomes by Launch Date Line Chartt](resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
-We also compared the outcomes of various funding goals.
-Funding goals of $1,000 or less exhibited the most success, followed by $35,000 thru $45,000, and lastly $5,000 thru $15,000.
-Failed goals tend to be within the range of $15,000 thru $35,000 and anything above $45,000.
-"Fever" funding goal of $10,000 with still within the successful range.

 ![Theatre Outcomes Based on Goals Line Chart](resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
+There is a problem with the dataset.
+There are some outliers within Goals that are causing uncessary skewing.
+The Median is 3,000, Mode is $5,000 and the Mean is $46,831.85.
+A major identified is a Goal of $30 Million dollars.
+When the $30M outlier was removed, the Mean changed to $25,313.77 with a standard devisation of $200,583 vs $827,769 previously.

 ## Results
 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+It seems that throughout the years, more campaigns were launched from Apr thru Jul with May being the most popular launch month.
+The difference between successful vs failed is the greatest in within the months of May and June.

 - What can you conclude about the Outcomes based on Goals?
+We also compared the outcomes of various funding goals.
+Funding goals of $1,000 or less exhibited the most success, followed by $35,000 thru $45,000, and lastly $5,000 thru $15,000.
+Failed goals tend to be within the range of $15,000 thru $35,000 and anything above $45,000.
+"Fever" funding goal of $10,000 with still within the successful range.

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?
+A histogram from the goals and pledges would help visualize the mean, mode, skewness and where the outliers are.